productguy94/merchant-sdk-php/README.md

 ### Send cash.

-Use this method to send money from any of your company’s merchant balances to any Bitsika user or merchant with a $username or $cashtag.
+Use this method to send money from your company’s merchant balances to any Bitsika user or merchant with a $username or $cashtag.
 All such transfers are instant and free.

 ```php
 $response = $merchant->transaction()->sendCash([